-This function maps values from a dataset into bit flags that can be encoded into a bitfield.
+This function maps values from a dataset to bit flags that can be encoded into a bitfield.

 bf_map(